VidyaMuvva789/WhatsApp-Driven-Google-Drive-Assistant-n8n-workflow/README.md

 ## Command Syntax

 You can control **Google Drive** by sending WhatsApp messages in the following formats:
+- Commands are case-insensitive (LIST or list or List or liSt anything can be typed by user).

 | Command                | Example                          | Description                                      |